Patrick Rumore - The NJ Homeowner’s Guide to Lower Taxes and Better Living

 vi

 The SALT (state and local tax) deduction examples are general in nature.
 The actual tax treatment of property taxes, state income taxes, and other deductions depends on your personal situation, your filing status, current tax law, and the interpretation of your tax advisor.
 You should consult a qualified tax professional, certified public accountant, or financial advisor before making any tax related decisions.
 I am a Realtor, not a tax professional or investment advisor.
 I can help you understand real estate markets, compare towns and neighborhoods, evaluate property options, and navigate the process of buying and selling homes.
 I cannot and do not provide tax, legal, or investment advice.
-Before you make any major financial decision, including buying or selling a home or relocating to a different town (or state) for By reading this book, you acknowledge that the author and publisher assume no liability for actions taken or decisions made based on the information provided.
-Use this book as a guide.
-Rely on qualified professionals for advice tailored to your specific circumstances.
-This publication is a personal project authored by me, Patrick Rumore, New Jersey Realtor.
-It is not affiliated with, endorsed by, or officially represent any brokerage or association I belong to, or are a member of, past or present.
-Any opinions expressed in this book are mine alone at the time of the writing of this book. tax reasons, you should consult with: • A licensed tax professional or CPA • A mortgage professional • A financial advisor • An attorney, if appropriate
+Before you make any major financial decision, including buying or selling a home or relocating to a different town (or state) for tax reasons, you should consult with:

 vii

-About me...
+ABOUT ME...
 Hi!
 I'm Patrick Rumore, New Jersey Real Estate Agent.
 When I'm not busy landing deals for my clients, you can probably find me at a concert enjoying live music.
-Live music is how I like to unwind after a long week working hard for my clients - and that’s not just a cop-out.
-I have dedicated my life to helping my clients achieve their real estate goals.
-I was born and raised in New Jersey, and have lived in several areas of the New Jersey over my lifetime.
+Live music is how I like to unwind after a long week working hard for my clients.
+I'm dedicated to helping my clients achieve their real estate goals.
+I was born and raised in New Jersey and have lived in several New Jersey counties over my lifetime.
 I was taught from a young age that if you want something in life, you have to work for it.
-So that’s what I did.
-And I worked hard.
-(But that’s not to say I didn’t have fun along the way.)
-I got into the real estate profession after purchasing a couple homes, and I wasn't satisfied with the process, or maybe better yet, the 'follow-up'.
-After I purchased my houses, and the agents made their commission, I never heard from the agents again.
-I felt like a 'transaction'.
-I knew my agents were knowledgeable and worked hard, but thought they might 'check-in' to see how things were after my new (major) purchases.
+So that’s what I have done.
+Hard work and determination to get where I am.
+(But I've also had my share of fun along the way.)
+I decided to begin a new career as a real estate professional after several home purchases left me dissatisfied with the process or more accurately, dissatisfied with the ‘follow-up’.
+After spending long hours with my agent searching for the perfect home, the transaction closed, the agent collected their commission, and I never heard from them again.
+I felt like a ’transaction’.
+I knew my agents were knowledgeable and worked hard but I thought maybe they might 'check-in' to see how things were as I settled into my new home.
 I haven't heard from any of them since!
-I knew there was a better way.
-Buying or selling a home is a major decision.
-And I know you have a choice of agents to work with.
-So I set out to set myself apart form other agents.
-I didn't want my clients to feel like a 'transaction'.
-I wanted to make them feel like family.
-So when you become one of my clients, you become 'family'!
+I knew there had to be a better way.
+Buying or selling a home is a major decision and I know you have a choice of agents to work with, so I strive to set myself apart from other agents.
+I don't want my clients to feel like a 'transaction'.
+I want them to feel like family.
+So, when you become one of my clients, you become 'family'!
 I aim to provide the highest level of service to my clients and I take deep pride in helping them achieve their real estate goals.
-I work with homeowners, buyers, and investors across a wide range of New Jersey towns, with a special focus on helping people think more strategically about where they live, how much

 ix